d3x0r/JSOX/README.md

  * adds support for Date parsing and stringification.
  * `o === JSOX.parse(JSON.stringify(o))` should always be exactly true.
  * adds support for circular references.
+ * typed-strings, typed-arrays, and typed-objects, for user defined types and to and from JSOX methods. (more)[JSOX typed-objects, typed-arrays, and typed-strings]

 ### Example Encoding